MagedEWilliam/Orange-Chat-Notifier/README.md

 # Orange-Chat-Notifier
-Cuz Orange.eg support chat has no tune.
+Cuz Orange.eg support live chat has no tune.

 ## The problem:
 When you chat with support you will have to wait upto almost 25min before a rep reply to you.